Instructor: Dr. Marianna BOLLA

 - Parametric inference: comparing two treatments (Z, t, F tests).

-- Analyzing categorized data (contingency tables), chi-square test.
+- Analyzing categorized data (contingency tables).

 - Introduction to linear models: regression analysis (linear regression, correlation, model fitting) and analysis of variance.